daimlertruck/DT-DDS/packages/themes/README.md

 When modifying the theme generation system:

 1. Update the appropriate generator in `src/utils/theme-generator/generators/`
+   - For component tokens, modify `components.ts` generator
+   - For other tokens, update the relevant generator (colors.ts, spacing.ts, etc.)
-2. Update the `CustomTheme` type in `src/types/theme.ts`
+2. Update the `CustomTheme` type in `src/types/theme.ts` if adding new token categories
 3. Update the default theme files if needed
 4. Run `yarn build:theme` to test changes
+5. Run `yarn test` to ensure all tests pass
-5. Update this documentation
+6. Update this documentation

+### Adding New Components

+To add support for new components:

+1. Add the component key to the `COMPONENT_KEYS` array in `src/utils/theme-generator/generators/components.ts`
+2. Ensure the component tokens exist in the `Themes.*.tokens.json` files
+3. Run `yarn build:theme` to generate the updated components

 ## &copy; License